b11031371/my_bible_notes/2026-09-13/note_en.md

 ## IV.
 Reflection Question

-What's the most recent thing that made you feel like you're not good enough?
+If someone wrote your story down, which part would you most want skipped?

-The Chronicler wrote Er's wickedness, Achar's sin, and the mess inside David's own family straight into this genealogy — and never crossed a single name out.
+The Chronicler wrote Er's wickedness, Achan's sin, and the mess inside David's own family straight into this genealogy — he never crossed out a single name, and none of it stopped God's plan.

 ---